SungHoHong2/DPDK-Experiment/Netperf/README.md

 ### Netperf with DPDK

 - **PREFACE**
-    - currently testing on dpdk-child
+    - testing on VM dpdk-child
-    - it is certain that the dpdk has been tested with iperf uperf and netperf
+    - dpdk is tested with iperf uperf and netperf
-    - and iperf uperf netperf denfinitedly can be tested on RDMA
+    - INFINIBAND is tested with iperf uperf netperf

 <br>